 The 4x8GB of DDR4-3200 memory in use here at Harcore Games is modest but for gaming it is already far ahead of the curve.
 The G.Skill Flare X RAM is composed of 4 gigabit chips spanning both sides of the DIMM.
 DDR4 tops out at 4x16GB with standard 8 gigabit chips.
 Larger capacity DDR4 DIMMs are using dual rows of chips which is unorthodox and not widely supported.

 When DDR5 hits the market with 8, 16 and 32 gigabit chips.
 Speeds will range from DDR5-3200 to DDR5-6400.
 The larger 16 gigabit chips will make it possible to install 4x32GB.
-The largest 32 gigabit chips will allow 4x64GB which is more than main supercomputers had 20 years ago.
+The largest 32 gigabit chips will allow 4x64GB which is more than mainframe supercomputers had 15-20 years ago.

 RAM price erosion made the 32GB installed very affordable and eventually 64GB will become more affordable.
-The move to 64GB can be pondered depending on the cost.
+The move to 64GB can be pondered depending on the cost and whether it is really necessary.
 The existing RAM is expected to be in use for several years as the X570 platform is intended to be in long term use.

 The cost for 128GB on the desktop gaming PC may be possible in 3-4 years based on historical price erosion.
 DDR5 is expected to span foundry capability down to 7nm or smaller.
 The idea of 256GB of RAM is mind boggling but maybe in 5 years it may be possible.